terascope/teraslice/docs/packages/teraslice-cli/overview.md

 ### tjm await

-Waits for the status of a job to change to a specified status then exits.
+Waits for job to reach specified status

 - `--status` The status to wait on, once the job gets to specified status the cli exits
-  - default if stopped or completed
+  - defaults to stopped or completed if not specified
-  - can enter more than one status, must be seperated by a space
+  - can enter more than one status seperated by a space
-- `--timeout` Time in microseconds, how long to wait for job to reach specified status
+- `--timeout` Time in microseconds, how long to wait for the job to reach the status
   - default is forever
-- `--start` Starts job if not already started
+- `--start` Start the job then await for status

 ```sh
 teraslice-cli tjm await JOB.JSON